 An administration should ensure that operators to which it has granted authorisations in this band are free to enter into bilateral or multilateral agreements to develop less stringent technical parameters and, if agreed among all affected parties, these less stringent technical parameters may be used, if the level of protection for other networks (not party to the agreement) is not affected.

-In general, and unless stated otherwise, the BEM levels correspond to the power radiated by the relevant device irrespective of the number of transmit antennas, except for the case of MFCN base station transition requirements which are specified per antenna.
+In general, and unless stated otherwise, the BEM levels correspond to the power radiated by the relevant device irrespective of the number of transmit antennas, except for the case of non-AAS MFCN base station transition requirements which are specified per antenna.
+For AAS MFCN base stations, the BEM is expressed in terms of Total Radiated Power (TRP).
+TRP is defined as the integral of the power transmitted in different directions over the entire radiation sphere.
+TRP is equal to the total conducted power input into the antenna array system less any losses in the antenna array system.

 Technical conditions for MFCN base stations (FDD)